ecrucru/anticrux/README.md

 apt-get install nodejs nodejs-legacy
 ```

-For developers, additional tools may be added globally :
+If you are a software developer, few additional tools may be added globally :

 ```bash
 npm install -g uglify-js jshint yuidocjs
 ```

-AntiCrux can be built locally with two scripts :

-- "build_min.bat" (Windows) or "build_min.sh" (Linux) creates the minimized version of the library (if needed by the HTML user interface)
-- "build_nodejs.bat" (Windows) or "build_nodejs.sh" (Linux) copies the right files into the sub-directory "node_modules"

 To test if your installation is working, you can run the following test :